kalai7-web/kalai7-web/README.md

 ⚡ **Fun Facts**
 - I'm transitioning from a background in biology research to a tech-focused career
 - I love exploring new technologies and innovative applications

-  ### "Explore my journey and projects in my e-portfolio—your window into my world of creativity and growth."
-  [Kalai's E-Portfolio](

 📫 **How to Reach Me**
 - **Email**: kalaitharan@graduate.utm.my